 At the end of 2014, Banco Peravia de Ahorro y Crédito, S.A. also collapsed after the Banking Superintendency discovered that its executives had committed bank fraud for about US\$32 million, equivalent to 75.3% of its credit portfolio.
 Once the Banking Superintendency concluded its investigation, the Public Prosecutor's Office presented charges against twenty individuals affiliated with Banco Peravia for violating the Monetary and Financial Law (Ley Monetaria y Financiera), falsifying public deeds, abuse of trust, conspiracy and violating the Law Against Laundering of Proceeds from Drug Trafficking and Controlled Substances and Other Serious Offenses (Ley Sobre Lavado de Activos Provenientes del Tráfico Ilícito de Drogas y Sustancias Controladas y Otras Infracciones Graves).
 Between January and June 2017, the First Court of the Criminal Appellate Court within the National District (Primer Tribunal Colegiado de la Cámara Penal del Juzgado de Primera Instancia del Distrito Nacional) held preliminary hearings to determine whether these individuals would face trial.
 After the preliminary hearings, the Public Prosecutor's Office filed indictments against these individuals.
-On December 18, 2017, the aforementioned court accepted the indictments against the defendants.
-It is expected that a final judgment will be issued on January 24, 2018.
+The proceedings are ongoing.

 Foreign banks have no additional legal restrictions in connection with opening new branches or subsidiaries in the Dominican Republic.
 Currently, Citibank and Bank of Nova Scotia are the only foreign banks with branches in the Dominican Republic.
-Additionally, several foreign banks have subsidiaries in the Dominican Republic, such as: Banesco Banco Múltiple S.A., Banco Múltiple Lafíse, S.A., Banco Múltiple de las Américas, S.A.
-(Bancamérica), Banco Múltiple Promérica de la República Dominicana, S.A., and Banco Múltiple Activo Dominicana, S.A.
-Other banks and local entities have foreign equity participations in the Dominican Republic, such as: Banco Múltiple Bellbank, S.A., Banco de Ahorro y Crédito Empire, S.A., Banco de Ahorro y Crédito JMMB Bank, S. A., Banco de Ahorro y Crédito Federal, S. A., Banco Atlántico de Ahorro y Crédito, S.A., Banco de Ahorro y Crédito ADOMPEN, S.A. and Banco Múltiple BDI, S.A.
+Additionally, several foreign banks have subsidiaries in the Dominican Republic, and others have equity participations in local banks, such as: Banesco Banco Multiple S.A., Banco Multiple Lafise, S.A., Banco Múltiple de las Américas, S.A.
+(Bancamérica), Banco Múltiple Bellbank, S.A., Banco Múltiple Promérica de la República Dominicana, S.A., Banco de Ahorro y Crédito Empire, S.A., and Banco Múltiple Activo Dominicana, S.A.